ptsteadman/notebook/stories/summer-of-entropy.md

 "They get fucked in the ass," said Elkie.
 "That grosses me out, I couldn't date a man like that.
 It's just my preference."

-The iOS guy raised an eyebrow.

-After a few minutes, Chris scooted over to talk to Stephan, a talented .NET developer Chris recognized.
+After not saying anything for a few minutes, Chris scooted over to talk with Stephan, a talented .NET developer Chris recognized.

 He watched Elkie out of the corner of his eye.
 She was talking to a new guy, a guy wearing a summer suit.
 She was flirting with him, too.
 Probably making more of an effort, Chris could tell.

 If she knew where I worked, thought Chris.
-He stewed for a while, suddenly feeling dehydrated and fatigued.
-It would be dark outside soon.
+He stewed for a while, suddenly feeling dehydrated.
+It would be dark soon.

 Elkie was talking about her app again.
 The guy in the summer suit was eating it up.
-He invited her out to the veranda.

 *Stupid*, Chris thought, as he stood up from the booth, grabbing his unnecessary Patagonia jacket, and *typical*.
 He said goodbye to Stephan, and walked home.

 <hr>

 Chris worked at Facebook.
-He was arriving at the office later and later each morning, and after sitting down at his desk, he typically procrastinated by reading his newsfeed until he couldn't stand it anymore.
+He had interned the previous this summer, and now was a full time employee, arriving at the office later and later each morning.
+After sitting down at his desk, he typically procrastinated by reading his newsfeed until he couldn't stand it anymore.
 He was angry at all the little bits of content stealing his time, his summer.

 "A Woman Jumped to Her Death From a Rooftop Bar, and People Kept Partying," Chris read.
-A coworker had shared the article, saying something about tech culture.
+One of his coworkers had shared the article, saying something about tech culture.
 Confusingly, there was a picture of Elkie.

 He remembered Elkie adding him as a friend on Facebook.
-Was there an issue with the development build?
+Development build issue?
 He opened Elkie's Facebook profile and the article simultaneously.
 More pictures of Elkie.

 Elkie had jumped off a roof during a corporate party.
 Suicide.
 She was dead.
 Fuck.

 Chris went to send the article to a close friend, but decided against it.
 Triggering.
 Chris understood what Elkie had done, the seduction of a verdant rooftop with waist-high barriers.

-Chris was sweating.
 He told himself that it was important not to use this event as an excuse for a stupid existential crisis.

 He terminated his session, and went to the micro-kitchen for a smoothie.
 It was cooler there.

 He read more about Elkie on his phone: it was unclear if she was 'connected' with the rooftop event.
-She had been wearing a dress and shoes.
 She had asked a bartender to point out the eastern ledge of the roof.

-He looked at Elkie's facebook profile.
-People were posting on her wall, praying and asking for the contact information of her family.
+People were posting Elkie's wall, praying and asking for the contact information of her family.

 Chris went back to his computer.

 He ssh'd into a virtual machine, a machine left over from the previous summer.
-As an intern on the messaging infrastructure team, Chris had accidentally discovered a way to view the chat history of any user at will, using the search index.
-He was pretty sure it didn't leave any sort of audit log.
+Chris had accidentally discovered a way to view the chat history of any user, using the search index.
+He was pretty sure it didn't leave any sort of audit log, but even if it did, Chris would probably be okay.

 He ran a script to hydrate Elkie's message index, and opened it in a buffer.

-Chris skimmed through emotional messages sent to Elkie that morning, when the story dropped.
+Chris skimmed through emotional messages sent to Elkie that morning, when the story had dropped.

 He slowed down to read messages from earlier that month: Elkie messaging a tech guy saying "I don't really know you, but is it okay if we talk?
 Feeling low,"